shreybh1/oceanData/README.md

 oceanData
 ---------
-oceanData repository searches the MODIS satellite data to obtain sea surface temperature using user specified search parameters which calls the NASA earthaccess package.
+The oceanData module searches the MODIS satellite data to obtain sea surface temperature using user specified search parameters which calls the NASA earthaccess package.
+The py files are in [oceanData](oceanData) folder.
-It uses a scheduler to obtain the plots for specified intervals.
+The repository uses a [scheduler](scheduler.py) to obtain the plots for specified intervals.

 ## Create a new environment package for earthaccess
 The scripts need conda environments to run the pachages.